 Today, there is no shortage of data.
 So, why would you want to add even more to your pile when your existing data might already hold the answers you seek?

-Using the same example from step one, if you are looking to increase retention, you may be able to use inferred/internal data to identify that 30% of your churn is driven by a lack of personalized experiences.
+Using the same example from step one, if you are looking to increase customer retention, you may be able to use inferred/internal data to identify that 30% of your churn is driven by a lack of personalized experiences.
 That gives you an area in which to take action, all without sending a single survey!

 Step #3: Consider Existing External Data